What Needs Review

-IRB review is required for all human subjects research conducted by faculty, staff, and students, on- and off-campus, regardless of the funding support, if any, for the project.
+IRB review is required for all projects involving human subjects conducted by Clemson University employees or students, regardless of the funding support or site location.

 Two initial questions researchers should consider are:

-(1) Does my particular project meet the definition of research in the regulations?
+(1) Does my project meet the definition of research?

-(1) According to Federal regulations governing research with human subjects (45 CFR 46), Research is defined as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
-Activities which meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
-For example, some demonstration and service programs may include research activities."
-[45 CFR 46.102(d)]
+According to the federal regulations governing research with human subjects [45 CFR 46.102(l)], research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
+For example, some demonstration and service programs may include research activities.

 A project is considered to be “contributing to generalizable knowledge” if the outcomes will be generalized for other organizations, programs or services, designed to draw conclusions, inform policy, or use to support future funding proposals.

-For assistance in determining whether or not a particular project constitutes research involving human subjects, please contact us.
+Contact the IRB office for assistance in determining whether or not a project constitutes research involving human subjects.

 According to the regulations [45 CFR 46.102(e)], human subject means a living individual about whom an investigator (whether professional or student) conducting research: